 Posted by Barbara Samuels on February 8, 2016

-A post last week called "Duty to Serve = Your Duty to Comment," by Michael Bodaken and Ellen Lurie Hoffman highlights several proposals within FHFA's Duty to Serve rule that they believe warrant our field's closer inspection and comment before the deadline.
-In their post, they assert:
+A post last week here on Rooflines, called "Duty to Serve = Your Duty to Comment," by Michael Bodaken and Ellen Lurie Hoffman, highlights several proposals within FHFA's new Duty to Serve rule that they believe warrant our field's closer inspection and comment.
+In the post, they assert:

 I have to disagree with the unduly limited definition of “preservation” in this piece.
 The real focus of preservation—and the definition—should be on the bigger picture of preserving the assisted/affordable housing stock in a community or region—the numbers of units available to meet the housing needs of people living in an area—and not just on the smaller picture of the fate of individual properties.